Kynikos Associates closed Hertz short bet right before bankruptcy -Chanos

 NEW YORK, June 22 (Reuters) - Jim Chanos' Kynikos Associates covered its long-held short position in Hertz Global Holdings Inc HTZ.N right before the company went bankrupt, Chanos said at the Bloomberg Invest Global conference on Monday.

+The car rental firm filed for bankruptcy protection in late May after its business was decimated during the coronavirus pandemic and talks with creditors failed to result in much- needed relief.

+Hertz shares were down more than 80% for the year when it filed for bankruptcy protection on May 22.

-The short seller, most famous for his bet against energy company Enron before its collapse in 2001, also said troubled payments company Wirecard AG WDIG.DE was the largest position in Kynikos Associates' global short accounts and global hedged accounts.
+The short seller, most famous for his bet against energy company Enron, also said troubled payments company Wirecard WDIG.DE was the largest position in Kynikos Associates' global short accounts and global hedged accounts.

+Wirecard said on Monday that 1.9 billion euros ($2.1 billion) it had booked in its accounts likely never existed.

+"We think the evidence was almost irrefutable by late last year that something was very wrong here," Chanos said.

-Chanos, founder and president of Kynikos Associates, said he remains short Tesla Inc TSLA.O.
+Chanos, founder and president of Kynikos Associates, which managed assets of $932 million as of March 30, said he remains short Tesla TSLA.O.

-Short sellers bet against a company by borrowing stock to sell, hoping to buy it back at a lower price before returning it, thus profiting from the decline.
+Short sellers bet against a company by borrowing stock to sell, hoping to buy it back at a lower price.

+Chanos also said he was concerned that investors are not properly pricing the risks associated with U.S.-casino operators' Macau concessions coming up for renegotiation next year.

+Companies like Wynn ResortsWYNN.O and Las Vegas SandsLVS.Nget a large portion of their revenue from the Macau concession.
+But their permits expire in 2022.

 ((saqib.ahmed@thomsonreuters.com; @SaqibReports; +1 646 223 6054; Reuters Messaging: saqib.ahmed.thomsonreuters.com@reuters.net))